 The uses allowed within a PUD Overlay shall include all permitted and conditional uses set forth in the zone with which the PUD Overlay is combined, subject to compliance with the approved PUD development plan.
 Additional uses may be considered if they align with the intent of the PUD Overlay and are approved with the PUD development plan.
 Such uses are listed below.
 Any uses not approved as part of the PUD development plan shall be prohibited within the PUD Overlay.
 Any conditional use shall be subject to the issuance of a conditional use permit as set forth in this title.

-Density: Multiple-family dwellings shall be a permitted use in a PUD Overlay provided the total density in a particular PUD project does not exceed the greater of:

-The density permitted by the underlying zone with which the project is combined or

-The density authorized by a bonus density pursuant to 10.16.030.6 of this section.
+Residential Uses: The following additional residential uses may be permitted within a PUD Overlay:

+Duplex: A residential structure containing two separate dwelling units in a side-by-side or stacked arrangement.

+Triplex/Fourplex: A single building containing three (triplex) or four (fourplex) dwelling units, each with its own entrance and kitchen.

+Cottage Court: A group of small, detached or semi-detached dwellings arranged around a shared courtyard or green space, typically under common management or on a single parcel.

+Single-Family Attached (Townhomes): A single-family dwelling unit sharing one or more common walls with another unit.
+Each unit is situated on a separate lot and features its own entrance.

+Tiny Home Development: A development of small footprint homes, typically less than 400-600 square feet, clustered in a compact layout with common amenities.

+Prohibited Uses: Mobile Homes, manufactured homes built to HUD standards, single-wide or double-wide trailers, recreational vehicles (RVs), or park model trailers shall not be considered “tiny homes” for the purposes of this overlay and are prohibited within the PUD Overlay Zone.

 Accessory Uses: Accessory uses located in a common main building may be permitted.
 Accessory uses may include recreational facilities and structures, daycare centers, personal services, and RV parking.

 Commercial Uses: Any commercial use outlined in 10.10 of this title may be permitted within a PUD Overlay provided such use is: